Lightning Prediction under Uncertainty: DeepLight with Hazy Loss: Evaluation

 The model is implemented using PyTorch 2.3.0 and is trained for $200$ epochs with a learning rate of $0.0001$ on a system configured with 64-bit Windows Server with Intel Xeon Silver 4214R 2.40GHz CPU, 384GB memory, NVIDIA Tesla V100 GPU with 32GB VRAM.
-The variance values for Gaussian blurring are set to $19.21$ for spatial dimensions and $0.96$ for temporal dimensions.
-Additionally, the positive weight for the WBCE loss function is set to $20$.
 We selected the model with highest validation ETS score.